dotnet/csharplang/proposals/generic-ref-struct.md

 // T is never used inside another generic hence implicitly supports ref struct delegate T Delegate1<T>(); delegate void Delegate2<T>(T p);
-delegate void Deleaget3<T>(ref T p);
+delegate void Delegate3<T>(ref T p);

 // T is used in a generic param that does not support ref struct hence it does not
 // support it
 delegate void Delegate4<T>(List<T> list);
 ```

 The compiler will automatically mark type parameters on such `delegate` declarations as having the `where T : ref struct` annotation.
-This will eexpediate the adoption of this feature and not force a lot of extra annotations by developers.
+This will expedite the adoption of this feature and not force a lot of extra annotations by developers.
 Consider that this will automatically make all known `Action` and `Func` delegates available for `ref struct` usage.

 ## Open Issues